quantonium/LaserGraph/README.md

 # LaserGraph
-Unreal Engine plugin containing data visualizations for The Laser Games
+Unreal Engine plugin and web-based frontend to display player and game statistics from [The Laser Games](https://store.steampowered.com/app/3152120/The_Laser_Games/)

 ## Contents